-During the 2024 session, the legislature passed 101 bills that would affect TABOR refunds.
-Should the bills become law, over \$2.8 billion of the \$6 billion projected TABOR refund through 2026 will vanish-\$523 million in FY24, \$1.06 billion in FY25, and \$1.25 billion in FY26.
+As of May 2nd, there are 103 bills either passed or under consideration that would affect TABOR refunds.
+Should these bills become law, over \$3.5 billion of the \$6 billion projected TABOR refund through 2026 will vanish-\$310 million in FY24, \$1.48 billion in FY25, and \$1.75 billion in FY26.

 Source: LCS fiscal notes and economic forecasts • Stacked bars below show projections of how much selected bills will reduce TABOR refunds.
+The TABOR Tracker will be updated upon the end of the legislative session (May 8th) or before.

-2024 legislation will reduce the current fiscal year's TABOR refund to \$1.3 billion, which is 71% of the latest projection.
-The refund will subsequently fall to \$851 million in FY25 and \$1.04 billion in FY26-both less than half of what's currently projected.
+2024 legislation would reduce the current fiscal year's TABOR refund to \$1.5 billion, which is 85% of the latest projection.
+The refund would fall to \$430 in FY25 and \$540 million in FY 2026-both less than 25% of what's currently projected.
 Several bills signed into law after the 2023 session, mostly tax credits and refunds similar to those under consideration now, also reduced these projections prior to the start of the current session.

-76% of the proposed FY26 TABOR refund reduction comes from just two bills:
+79% of the proposed FY26 TABOR refund reduction comes from just five bills:

-- HB24-1134: Adjustments to Tax Expenditures to Reduce Burden - Expands several state income tax credits including the EITC - HB24-1311: Family Affordability Tax Credit - o Creates refundable tax credits for low-income filers with children
+- SB24-146: Tax Credit for Qualified Renters - Adds a tax credit, starting at \$1,000 for single and \$2,000 for joint filers, available to low-income renters - HB24-1340: Incentives for Post-Secondary Education - Allows higher-education students to claim up to \$3,000 upon completion of credentials associated with high-demand jobs - HB24-1134: Adjustments to Tax Expenditures to Reduce Burden - Expands several state income tax credits including the EITC - HB24-1311: Family Affordability Tax Credit - Creates refundable tax credits for low-income filers with children - SB24-166: Air Quality Enforcement